Yellow badge: Muslim world

 Two yellow badges [are to be displayed], one on the headgear and one on the neck.
 Furthermore, each Jew must hang round his neck a piece of lead weighing [3 grams] with the word dhimmi on it.
 He also has to wear a belt around his waist.
 The women have to wear one red and one black shoe and have a small bell on their necks or shoes.

 The Jews of Egypt were forced in 1005 to wear the zunnar on their garments and a wooden calf to remind them of the golden one.
 In the late 12th century, the Almohads forced the Jews of North Africa to wear yellow cloaks and turbans, a practice the subsequent Hafsid dynasty continued to follow.
-In 1250, under Hafsid caliph al-Mustansir, Jews had to wear some sort of distinguishing badge (شكيلة, shikla), though it is not exactly known how it looked like and it may have referred to both a special patch and an overall attire unique to Jews.
+In 1250, under Hafsid caliph al-Mustansir, Jews had to wear some sort of distinguishing badge (شكيلة, shikla), though it is not exactly known how it looked and may have referred to both a special patch and an overall attire unique to Jews.
 At the same time, the Ayyubid Sultan decreed that the life and property of any Jew or Christian found in the street without a distinguishing badge (علامة, 'alāma) or zunnar would be forfeit.
-In the following century, in 1301, Jews were required to wear a yellow turban.
+In 1301, Jews were required to wear a yellow turban.

 Mid-15th century reports describe the shikla as a piece of yellow cloth worn on the outer clothing that Tunisian Jews were obliged to wear.
-The shikla ceased to be used in Morocco from the 16th century, but it continued to be such a regular defining mark of Tunisian Jews up to the 19th century, that they were commonly referred to as shikliyyūn ('those who wear the sign').
+The shikla ceased to be used in Morocco from the 16th century, but it continued to be such a regular defining mark of Tunisian Jews up to the 19th century that they were commonly referred to as shikliyyūn ('those who wear the sign').